opsmatic/integrations/nagios/README.md

 1. Install the `opsmatic-nagios.rb` script in your directory of choice.
 For our examples we'll place it in `/usr/local/bin/opsmatic-nagios.rb`

+    To check your Ruby version:

+	ruby -v

+    To install dependencies on Ubuntu:

+	sudo apt-get install ruby-json rubygems

 1. Define a new command in your Nagios configuration:

         define command {